YasuMTL/YasuMTL.github.io/_posts/2023-07-26-Git Basic Commands.md

 2. git status : See all the files name which were added by the "git add ." command.
 3. git commit -m "Commit Message" : Save on the current branch the changes added by the "git add ." command.
 4. git push : Upload the changes to a remote repository.

+P.S.
+If you want to see how your post looks, you can test it on your localhost by executing this command:

+**bundle exec jekyll serve**